Blessed Solanus Casey

 (November 25, 1875 – July 31, 1957)

-Venerable Solanus Casey’s Story
+Blessed Solanus Casey’s Story

 Barney Casey became one of Detroit’s best-known priests even though he was not allowed to preach formally or to hear confessions!

 Barney came from a large family in Oak Grove, Wisconsin.
 At the age of 21, and after he had worked as a logger, a hospital orderly, a streetcar operator, and a prison guard, he entered St. Francis Seminary in Milwaukee—where he found the studies difficult.
-He left there and, in 1896, joined the Capuchins in Detroit, taking the name Solanus.
+He left there, and in 1896, joined the Capuchins in Detroit, taking the name Solanus.
 His studies for the priesthood were again arduous.

 Father Solanus’ sense of God’s providence inspired many of his visitors.
 “Blessed be God in all his designs” was one of his favorite expressions.